bounce-rs/bounce/book-src/core-api.md

 ### Notion

 An action that can be applied to multiple states.

-A notion can be any type that is `'static`.

 When a notion is applied, it will be broadcasted to all states that listen to this notion.